rahil627/my-programming-stuff/langs/programming-languages.md

 PHP
   - $var, $func?, $_special_var, $everything
   - perhaps the only thing worse than javascript, and perhaps closest to the horror that is objective-c
-  - suprisingly good performance, especially when compared to ruby 'n python
+  - good development progression/history over a long period of time, especially when compared to the sloppier, quicker-to-change progressions of ruby 'n python
+    - might soon add pipe operators (for function chaining)
+  - surprisingly good performance
   - Wordpress has kept this alive for a long long time
+  - hack (language)
+    - dialect of php by facebook

 ActionScript (3)
   - thanks to Flash and it's game engines FlashPunk and Flixel, i was able to make my first *little* games with them! :)